Origin (Baxter novel): Plot

 Emma wakes up on a strange Earth-like world that is populated by many species of Hominidae, most of which are long extinct on Earth.
 Unable to think of a better plan for survival, Emma and a small group of survivors who fell through the wheel join a group of "Runners" (Homo erectus), who, after an initial confrontation resulting in the death of one of the survivors, allow them to tag along.
 Back on Earth, Malenfant campaigns to get a mission launched to the red moon, feeling in his heart that Emma is up there.
 He is ultimately successful, and, along with a Japanese scientist named Nemoto, takes off in a hastily put-together rescue mission.

-Emma and the Runners encounter other species, including a group of violent "Elfs" (Australopithecine), the "Hams" (Neanderthal), as well as an un-named orangutan-like species known as "Nutcracker Men".
+Emma and the Runners encounter other species, including a group of violent "Elfs" (Australopithecine), the "Hams" (Neanderthal), as well as an unnamed orangutan-like species known as "Nutcracker Men".
 Malenfant reaches the red moon and encounters a colony of British explorers.
 Upon staying with them, Malenfant learns that the red moon has been hopping between universes, scooping up the native hominids through the wheel-like constructs Malenfant had encountered over Africa.
 The British explorers hail from a universe where the British Empire is still going strong and has become a spacefaring nation, albeit one with technologies and cultural values more akin to the early twentieth century in Malenfant's universe.

 Emma encounters a race of hyper-intelligent hominids that appear gorilla-like to her.
 They arrived from a version of Earth that had no moon and is constantly bombarded by high winds.
 Like the British explorers, the gorilla-like hominids came to the red moon by choice to investigate.
 Malenfant and Emma are finally reunited, and a diverse party of hominids led by the hyper-intelligent gorilla-like explorers journey to the centre of the red moon and learn of the moon's creators, hypothesizing what their goals might have been.